michal-h21/tex4ebook/README.md

 ## Validation

-In case of successful compilation, use command line tool `epubcheck` to check whether your document doesn't contain any errors.
+In case of successful compilation, use command line tool `epubcheck`^[you need to install it separately, see \url{https://github.com/IDPF/epubcheck}] to check whether your document doesn't contain any errors.

 Type